BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 **You'll noticed that the tooling supports Node.js-style `require( 'module' )` calls and the functionality that the file exposes is determined via assignment to `module.exports`.**

-You'll also see that a class called `MessageItemViewModel` is being required.
-This View Model represents individual messages.
+You'll also see that a class called `MessageItemViewModel` is being required (and until you create it the Workbench will inform you it doesn't exist).
+This
+View Model represents individual messages.
 So, create a `MessageItemViewModel.js` file in `src/` and set the content as follows: